 Home

-I created this website to share my experience with teaching Physics at Northern Virginia Community College.
-It also includes the results of researching and applying cognitive psychology tools for improved attention, retention of information, student motivation, and more.
+I created this website to share my experience with teaching Physics at Northern Virginia Community College, publish the digital resources I have created, and publicize the results of my applied research in science and science education.

 Teaching and Learning